Benefits of

 4. Solar panels don’t work at night

-Because solar panels need sunshine to produce energy, they don’t work at night.
+Solar panels rely on sunshine to produce energy and therefore, they don’t work at night.

 However, if you want to avoid buying energy from the grid, you can install a panel and battery system that stores the energy produced by your panels during the day, so that you can use it at night.